Maps between relatively hyperbolic spaces and between their boundaries: Introduction

 If $G$ has a polynomially (or indeed subexponentially) distorted embedding $f$ into a hyperbolic group $H$, then $f$ is in fact a quasi-isometric embedding, and $G$ is hyperbolic.
 This follows from easily from standard facts about hyperbolic groups; see also Proposition~\ref{prop:subexp-into-hyp-is-qi}.
 In this paper we show an analogous result for relatively hyperbolic groups and spaces (Theorem \ref{sederh}), generalising known results about quasi-isometric embeddings.
 Here we state the version for groups. \begin{corollary} Let $G$ be hyperbolic relative to $\{H_i\}$.
 If $H$ is a subexponentially distorted subgroup of $G$ then $H$ is relatively quasiconvex in $G$, and so $H$ is hyperbolic relative to subgroups $\{K_j\}$ each of which is the intersection of a conjugate (in $G$) of some $H_i$ with $H$. \end{corollary} For the case of polynomial distortion see also \cite[Theorem C]{Ger-Pot-13-JEMS-qi-floyd}.

 The reason for proving Theorem \ref{sederh} here is that we will use it in conjunction with Theorem \ref{thm:boundary-to-inside} to generalise a result of Bonk and Schramm which characterises hyperbolic groups (amongst finitely generated groups with a word metric) as those which admit a quasi-isometric embedding into some $\HH^n$ \cite{BS-00-gro-hyp-embed}.
 In an analogous way, we characterise groups that are hyperbolic relative to virtually nilpotent subgroups.
 A \emph{truncated real hyperbolic space} is the complement of a collection of (disjoint) horoballs in some $\HH^n$ which is then given the resulting length metric~\cite[page 362]{BH-99-Metric-spaces}.
+A truncated real hyperbolic space is hyperbolic relative to the collection of boundary horospheres, in the sense of Definition~\ref{def:rel-hyp}.

 \begin{theorem} Suppose $G$ is finitely generated group with a word metric.
 Then the following are equivalent: \begin{itemize} \item $G$ is hyperbolic relative to some collection of virtually nilpotent subgroups, \item $G$ admits a polynomially distorted embedding into some truncated real hyperbolic space, and \item $G$ admits a subexponentially distorted embedding into some truncated real hyperbolic space. \end{itemize} \end{theorem} The inclusion $X \to \HH^n$ of a truncated real hyperbolic space $X$ into its ambient hyperbolic space is a coarse embedding (that is, a uniformly proper coarse Lipschitz map, Definition~\ref{def:poly-subexp-distortion}), but with exponential distortion.
 So if $G$ is hyperbolic relative to virtually nilpotent groups then the above theorem gives a coarse embedding of $G \to \HH^n$, which, as already mentioned, cannot be subexponentially distorted unless $G$ is hyperbolic.
 The general problem of which groups admit coarse embeddings into real hyperbolic spaces (with any distortion function) is also of interest, see work of Hume and the second author~\cite{Hume-Sisto-17-fat-bigons} and of Tessera~\cite{Tess-20-coarse-emb-amenable-hyp}; in the latter paper it is shown that the only amenable groups which coarsely embed into real hyperbolic spaces are the virtually nilpotent ones.